MetPX/sarracenia/doc/Admin.rst

 relaxed to improve performance.

 Another difference with inter-pump connections, is that a pump necessarily acts as an agent for all the users on the remote pumps and any other pumps the pump is forwarding for.
-In that case the validation constraints are a little different:
+In that case, the validation constraints are a little different:

 - source doesn´t matter. (feeders can represent other users, so do not overwrite.)